-When requested by the client, the Registrant can provide discretionary investment management and periodic monitoring by leveraging the order management system provided by Pontera (formerly FeeX) with respect to certain accounts (primarily 401(k) participant accounts, health savings accounts and other assets identified by the client) held with custodians other than those referenced in Item 12 ("Held-Away Management Services").
+When requested by the client, the Registrant can provide discretionary investment management and periodic monitoring by leveraging the order management system provided by Pontera (formerly FeeX) with respect to certain accounts (primarily 401(k) participant accounts, health savings accounts and other assets identified by the client) held with custodians other than those referenced in Item 12 ("Held-Away")

+Management Services").
 In such instances, the Registrant will regularly review the available investment options in these accounts, monitor them, and rebalance and implement its strategies as necessary in the same manner as if such accounts were held with a custodian referenced in Item 12.

 This fee will be assessed and billed quarterly.
 Specifically, the exact amount charged is determined by the daily average over the course of the quarter.
 The current exception for this is directly-managed held-away accounts, which are determined by the account value at the end of the quarter.
 In either case, if the Adviser only manages your assets for part of a quarter, the charge will be prorated.
 The advisory fee is a blended fee and is calculated by assessing the percentage rates using the predefined levels of assets as shown in the above chart and applying the fee to the daily average of the account value or the account value as of the last day of the previous quarter (per the paragraph above), resulting in a combined weighted fee.
 For example, an account valued at \$2,000,000 would pay an effective fee of 1% with the annual fee being \$20,000 (billed as a quarterly fee of \$5,000).
 Investment management fees are generally directly debited on a pro rata basis from client accounts.
 The exception for this is directly-managed held-away accounts, such as 401(k)'s.
-As it is impossible to directly debit the fees from these account, those fees will be billed directly to the client.
+As it is impossible to directly debit the fees from these accounts, those fees will be assigned to the client's taxable accounts on a pro-rata basis.
+If the client does not have a taxable account, those fees will be billed directly to the client.
 Accounts initiated or terminated during a calendar quarter will be charged a pro-rated fee based on the amount of time remaining in the billing period.
 An account may be terminated with written notice at least 15 calendar days in advance.
 Since fees are paid in arrears, no rebate will be needed upon termination of the account.

-American Funds 529-F-2 Direct-at-fund Program
+6. AMERICAN FUNDS 529-F-2 DIRECT-AT-FUND PROGRAM

 The Registrant has entered into an agreement with American Funds Service Company ("AFS") through which it makes available to clients the 529-F-2 Direct-at-Fund program.
-The program is a non-discretionary, fee-based program that facilitates investments into American Funds' 529-F-2 share class offerings directly held at the
+The program is a non-discretionary, fee-based program that facilitates investments into American Funds' 529-F-2 share class offerings directly held at the American Funds.

-American Funds.
 AFS serves as the transfer agent for the program, and provides quarterly statements with automated fee-debiting.
 Shares in this class do not have upfront or a contingent deferred sales charges and do not carry a 12b-1 fee but may have slightly higher administrative costs than other share classes.
 Clients in this program should consult the fund's prospectus to have a better understanding of the costs and expenses of the specific mutual fund, including the expenses of the 529-F-2 share class.

-Third Party Asset Management Programs ("TAMPS")
+THIRD PARTY ASSET MANAGEMENT PROGRAMS ("TAMPS")